timpula/BTO-Management-System/README.md

-timpula: Create a readme.MD for my project

-GitHub Copilot: ```md
-# BTO Management System
+# BTO Management System - SC2002 SDDA

 The **BTO Management System** is a Java-based application designed to streamline the management of Build-To-Order (BTO) housing projects.
 It provides functionality for different user roles, including **HDB Managers**, **HDB Officers**, and **Applicants**, to manage projects, applications, and flat bookings efficiently.